MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-code-snippet.md

 8. Open a Visual Basic project and add the snippet.

 9. The code should look like the following, where the replacements `SQL connection string` and `dcConnection` are highlighted in light orange.
-Press TAB to navigate from one to the other.
+Choose **Tab** to navigate from one to the other.

     ```vb
     Dim daCustomers As SqlDataAdapter